Four Dirt Bike Riding Tips That’s It……

 Don’t stress, practice makes perfect in this area like all things dirt bikes.

-Make sure you have a good set of boots when practising cornering as you can easily damage your feet and ankles if you don’t have a good set of boots.
-See my dirt bike boot guide if you require some information regarding boot selection.
+Make sure you have a good set of boots when practicing cornering as you can easily damage your feet and ankles if you don’t have a good set of boots.

 Often when riding you come across small objects such as tree branches, particularly when riding on trails.

 For beginner dirt bikers this can be a little confronting as often these come up quickly after a corner.